 Ancient History & Religious Studies

 Courses in ancient history & religious studies explore the Ancient Near East and Mediterranean in order to understand the Judeo-Christian tradition within its historical context as well as its contemporary relevance.
 This informed understanding will offer significant insight into other academic disciplines and the basis for meaningful dialogue with other major religions.

 The study of English introduces students to the classics of world literature as well as to lesser known works from antiquity to the present.
 Students develop an appreciation of the verbal icon and learn skills in textual analysis that enable them to become proficient readers of literature.
-They develop their understanding of the philosophies that shape literary world-views, and of the relationship between these world-views and the Christian faith.
+They develop their understanding of the philosophies that shape literary worldviews, bringing their own worldviews into perspective.

 Philosophy probes major influences throughout the history of ideas and seeks understanding of the thought of the present day.
-Starting with the pre-Socratic thinkers, studies in philosophy trace the line of formative influences to the present in the Western tradition, and examine also the interaction between philosophy and the Christian faith.
+Starting with the pre-Socratic thinkers, studies in philosophy trace the line of formative influences to the present in the Western tradition, and also examine the interaction between philosophy and faith.